This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 Our Secretarial Services Package fee includes the following:-

-• Acting as named Corporate secretary by our qualified professional staff (Malaysian)
+• Acting as the named Corporate Secretary by our qualified professional staff (Malaysian)

 • Maintaining the Minutes and Register Books